 Erecting this monument raises several crucial concerns regarding time and timing.
-On the one hand, the commemoration of Arie de Froe must stand the test of time; as befits a monument, an attempt is being made to keep the memories of this scholar alive, to save him from oblivion.
-On the other hand, no timeless paradigm exists to evaluate de Froe's work, because ethics shift over time.
-The way we should remember de Froe is not determined by history.
-On the contrary, his memorialization is inextricably connected to the contemporary discourse on academic integrity.
-The starting point for this monument is not only the celebration of the individual, the scholar Prof. Dr. A. de Froe, but also the intrinsic academic dilemma he embodies.
-This posthumous monument will in fact render Prof. Dr. A. de Froe the embodiment of ethical dilemmas in science.
+On the one hand, the commemoration of Arie de Froe must stand the test of time; as befits a monument, it should keep the memories of this person alive, to save him from oblivion.
+On the other hand, no timeless paradigm exists to evaluate de Froe's work, because its ethics shift over time.
+The way we remember this historical figure is not determined by history. the contrary, his memorialization is inextricably connected to the contemporary discourse on academic integrity.
+De Froe’s monument will not be bound by linear time but will unfold in a state of “contra-time,” where past, present and future run in parallel.